parthenon-hpc-lab/parthenon/docs/parthenon_arrays.md

 ```

 If you don't know what to name your array, try using the
-`PARARRAY_TEMP` macro.
-It is provided to name the array based on the
+`PARARRAY_TEMP` macro as the name.
+It is provided to name the array
-file and line where it is created.
+based on the file and line where it is created.

 ### Rank counting